dwseoh/self-verifying-rag/docs/PRD.md

 - Claim-by-claim verification
 - Highlighted unsupported or uncertain claims
 - Suggested corrections
+- Suggested document improvements for human review
 - Latency metrics showing how fast verification completed

 The core technical insight is that enterprise verification is usually too slow to happen live.
 Cerebras ultra-fast inference makes it possible to run several Gemma 4 verifier agents in parallel with almost no noticeable delay.

 TrustLoop is not just a faster chatbot.
-It is a real-time trust layer for enterprise AI.
+It is a real-time verification and assurance layer for enterprise knowledge.

 ---